 For your inventions to continue being exclusively yours, you will have to register them.
 If it is a technical invention, you should protect them as a patent or a utility model.
 If you want to protect the appearance of your product, you should protect it as an industrial design.

-These are rights that grant you the exclusive use of an invention, whether this be a product or a process, for a period of 20 years, preventing third parties from selling, distributing, or using them commercially.
-Learn more.
+Patents are rights that grant you the exclusive use of an invention, whether it’s a product or a process, for period of 20 years, preventing third parties from selling, distributing or commercially using them.

-These are rights very similar to patents, but they are less expensive and the granting requirements are less demanding.
-However, they have a shorter protection period, despite also ensuring the monopoly over the technical aspects of the invention.
-Learn more.
+Utility models are very similar to patents, although they are less expensive and the granting requirements are less demanding.
+However, and despite of also ensuring the monopoly over the technical aspects of the invention, they have a shorter protection period.

-These are rights that, in contrast to patents and utility models, grant the exclusive rights that protect the appearance of handcrafted and industrial products.
-This protection includes their shapes, colors or lines, but does not include their technical or functional aspects.
-Learn more.
+Contrary to patents and utility models, industrial designs grant the exclusive rights to protect the appearance of handcrafted and industrial products.
+This protection includes their shapes, colors or lines, and does not include their technical or functional aspects.

 With our support, you will avoid misunderstandings about which type of rights should protect your inventions.
-You will benefit from highly-efficient consulting throughout the whole process, both before and after the registration of the ideal form of protection, meaning you are able to dedicate yourself fully to your activity.
+You will benefit from highly-efficient consulting throughout the whole process, both before and after the registration of the best suited type of protection, meaning you’ll be able to fully dedicate yourself to your activity.

 You have any doubts about the protection types for your invention?
 Schedule Conference Call